mhoban/rainbow_bridge/README.md

 # rainbow_bridge

-rainbow_bridge is a fully automated pipeline that employs a number of state-of-the-art applications to process eDNA and other metabarcoding data from raw sequences (single- or paired-end) to the generation of curated zero-radius operational taxonomic units (ZOTUs) and their abundance tables.
-The pipeline will also collapse assigned taxonomy (via BLAST and/or insect) to lowest common ancestor (LCA) based on user-supplied threshold values as well as perform other finalization steps (e.g., taxon filtering/remapping, decontamination, rarefaction, etc.).
+rainbow_bridge is an automated bioinformatic pipeline that processes eDNA and other metabarcoding data.
+Starting from raw sequences (single- or paired-end), rainbow_bridge generates curated sequence variants (ZOTUs or ASVs) and associated abundance tables.
+The pipeline will also assign taxonomy (via BLAST and/or insect) and collapse to lowest common ancestor (LCA) based on user-supplied threshold values as well as perform other finalization steps (e.g., taxon filtering/remapping, phyloseq object generation, decontamination, rarefaction, etc.).

 A flowchart of the rainbow_bridge workflow can be found [at the bottom of this document](#workflow).

-This pipeline uses [nextflow](https://www.nextflow.io/) and a containerized subsystem (e.g., [singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html), [podman](https://podman.io/), etc.) to enable a scalable, portable and reproducible workflow on a local computer, cloud (eventually) or high-performance computing (HPC) clusters.
+This pipeline is built using [nextflow](https://www.nextflow.io/) and a containerized subsystem (e.g., [singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html), [podman](https://podman.io/), etc.) to enable a scalable, portable and reproducible workflow on a local server, cloud, or high-performance computing (HPC) cluster.

-## About this version
+## Acknowledgements

-This project is a fork of [`eDNAFlow`](https://github.com/mahsa-mousavi/eDNAFlow), rewritten to support the newest version of nextflow.
-It also better supports parallel processing, both through splitting and simultaneously processing large files and the ability to process already-demultiplexed sequence files.
-In addition, it adds several processing options, such as the ability to classify taxonomy using [insect](https://github.com/shaunpwilkinson/insect) and to produce a [phyloseq](https://joey711.github.io/phyloseq/) object as output, among others.
+This project began as a fork of [`eDNAFlow`](https://github.com/mahsa-mousavi/eDNAFlow), but has been more or less completely rewritten to support newer versions of nextflow.
+It is better at handling parallel processing, both through splitting and simultaneously processing large files and the ability to process reads demultiplexed by the sequencer.
+In addition, it adds various processing options, such as the ability to choose a sequence denoiser (usearch, vsearch, or DADA2), classify taxonomy using [insect](https://github.com/shaunpwilkinson/insect), and to produce a [phyloseq](https://joey711.github.io/phyloseq/) object as output, among others.

 For more information on the original eDNAFlow pipeline and other software used as part of the workflow, please read "eDNAFlow, an automated, reproducible and scalable workflow for analysis of environmental DNA (eDNA) sequences exploiting Nextflow and Singularity" in Molecular Ecology Resources (DOI: <https://doi.org/10.1111/1755-0998.13356>).
 If you use rainbow_bridge, we appreciate if you could cite the eDNAFlow paper, the DOI for this project, and the papers describing the underlying software.
+For citation information, please see [CITATIONS.md](CITATIONS.md)

 # Table of contents